 PCHF: § 117.126 Food Safety plan FSSC 22000: ISO 22000:2018 - 5.3.2 (a) Requirement for a food safety plan.
 (1) You must prepare, or have prepared, and implement a written food safety plan.
-(2) The food safety plan must be prepared, or its preparation overseen, by one or more preventive controls qualified individuals (PCQI).
-The food safety team leader shall be responsible for: a) ensuring the FSMS is established, implemented, maintained, and updated; b) managing and organizing the work of the food safety team; c) ensuring relevant training and competencies for the food safety team (see 7.2); d) reporting to top management on the effectiveness and suitability of the FSMS b) Contents of a food safety plan.
-The written food safety plan must include: (1) The written hazard analysis as required by § 117.130(a)(2); (2) The written preventive controls as required by § 117.135(b); (3) The written supply-chain program as required by subpart G of this part; (4) The written recall plan as required by § 117.139(a); and (5) The written procedures for monitoring the implementation of the preventive controls as required by § 117.145(a)(1); (6) The written corrective action procedures as required by § 117.150(a)(1); and (7) The written verification procedures as required by § 117.165(b).
+(2) The food safety plan must be prepared, or its preparation overseen, by one or more Preventive Controls Qualified Individuals (PCQI).
+The food safety team leader shall be responsible for: a) ensuring the FSMS is established, implemented, maintained, and updated; b) managing and organizing the work of the food safety team; c) ensuring relevant training and competencies for the food safety team (see 7.2); d) reporting to top management on the effectiveness and suitability of the FSMS.

+PCHF: § 117.126 Food Safety plan FSSC 22000: ISO 22000:2018 - 5.3.2 b) Contents of a food safety plan.
+The written food safety plan must include: (1) The written hazard analysis as required by § 117.130(a)(2); (2) The written preventive controls as required by § 117.135(b); (3) The written supply-chain program as required by subpart G of this part; (4) The written recall plan as required by § 117.139(a); and (5) The written procedures for monitoring the implementation of the preventive controls as required by § 117.145(a)(1); (6) The written corrective action procedures as required by § 117.150(a)(1); and (7) The written verification procedures as required by § 117.165(b). (c) Records.
+The food safety plan required by this section is a record that is subject to the requirements of subpart F of this part.
 The organization shall establish, implement, and maintain a hazard control plan.
 The hazard control plan shall be maintained as documented information and shall include the following information for each control measure at each CCP or OPRP: a) Food safety hazard(s) to be controlled at the CCP or by the OPRP; b) Critical limit(s) at CCP or action criteria for OPRP; c) Monitoring procedure(s); d) Correction(s) to be made if critical limits or action criteria are not met; e) Responsibilities and authorities.